-6B.2 The smoke monitoring required by condition 6B.1 (e) shall, as a minimum, include: a.
+6B.2 The smoke monitoring required by condition 6B.1(e) shall, as a minimum, include: a.
 Visual monitoring of the smoke at the downwind boundary of the construction site; b.
-If the visual monitoring conducted in accordance with condition 6B.1 (a) identifies that smoke is visible beyond the boundary of the construction site, visual monitoring at the closest downwind residences; and c.
-Wind speed and direction, as measured by the site meteorological monitoring instruments (installed in accordance with condition 6H.1). monitoring instruments (installed in accordance with condition or i.
-1).
-6B.3 The SMP shall be certified by the Canterbury Regional Council in accordance with ob.s condition OA, prior to works commencing.
-6C.1 Dust Management Plan The purpose of the Dust Management Plan (DMP) is to describe the procedures to be used to monitor and minimise the effects of dust generated during the construction and operation of the Klondyke-Pond Storage Dam in order to comply with conditions 6A.2 and 6D.1 to 6G.2 in order to ensure compliance with the permitted activity standards of the Canterbury Air Regional Plan.
+If the visual monitoring conducted in accordance with condition 6B.1 (a) identifies that smoke is visible beyond the boundary of the construction site, visual monitoring at the closest downwind residences shall occur; and c.
+Wind speed and direction, as measured by the site meteorological monitoring instruments (installed in accordance with condition 6H.1).
+6B.3 Works authorised by this consent shall not occur until the SMP has been certified by the Canterbury Regional Council in accordance with conditions 0A and 0A.1.
+6C.1 Dust Management Plan The purpose of the Dust Management Plan (DMP) is to describe the procedures to be used to monitor and minimise the effects of dust generated during the construction and operation of the Klondyke Dam in order to comply with conditions 6A.2 and 6D.1 to 6G.2 in order to ensure compliance with the permitted activity standards of the Canterbury Air Regional Plan.
 The DMP shall include: a.
 A list of the staff and / or experts responsible for implementing and reviewing the DMP; b.
 A description of staff training and induction requirements that will be undertaken to ensure that the DMP is followed by all acting in accordance with these resource consents; c.
 A description of the site and the local receiving environment; d.
 The dust mitigation and prevention methods that will be implemented to achieve condition 6D.1; e.
 A description of the dust monitoring (that accords with conditions 6C.3 and 6H.1 to 6H.5) that will be undertaken by the consent holder during the construction works / activities associated with the Proposal; f.
 The contingency methods that will be used by the consent holder for controlling dust when the Total Suspended Particulate (TSP) and wind speed alert levels included within conditions 6D.2 to 6D.5 (inclusive) are exceeded.
-60.2 The dust require required by condition CHA of this condition consent shall 6C.2 The dust monitoring required by condition 6H.1 of this condition consent shall include, as a minimum: a.
+6C.2 The dust monitoring required by condition 6H.1 of this consent shall include, as a minimum: a.
 Continuous instrumental monitoring of total suspended particulates at one location.
-The instrument shall be installed and operated at a location that provides a representative sample of the TSP concentrations at the boundary of the construction site in the immediate vicinity of the closest house to the construction activity associated with the Klondyke Pond Storage Dam: b.
+The instrument shall be installed and operated at a location that provides a representative sample of the TSP concentrations at the boundary of the construction site in the immediate vicinity of the closest house to the construction activity associated with the Klondyke Dam; b.
 An inspection of all actual and potential dust sources within the construction site at least once per day; and c.
 Wind speed and direction, as measured by the site meteorological monitoring instruments (installed in accordance with condition 6H.1 of these resource consents).
-6D.1 General Dust Mitigation Measures 00.1 General Dust Mitigation Measures The methods used to mitigate and prevent fugitive dust emissions shall include, as a minimum, the following: a.
-Carrying out earthworks in strips in the construction of the Klondyke Pond Storage Dam, where each strip is no more than 75 hectares in area; b.
-That all potentially dusty surfaces (including roads) shall be stabilised using (as necessary) one or more of the following methods: i. water; ii. chemical dust suppressants: iii. compaction; iv. straw mulching: v. temporary vegetation;
+6D.1 General Dust Mitigation Measures The methods used to mitigate and prevent fugitive dust emissions shall include, as a minimum, the following: a.
+Carrying out earthworks in strips in the construction of the Klondyke Dam, where each strip is no more than 75 hectares in area; b.
+That all potentially dusty surfaces (including roads) shall be stabilised using (as necessary) one or more of the following methods: i. water; ii. chemical dust suppressants; iii. compaction; iv. straw mulching; v. temporary vegetation;